 Factors increasing efficiency

 In a high throughput setting, it is important to be as efficient as possible while keeping your pipetting processes reliable and consistent.
 There are many ways to improve your pipetting efficiency, including the use of multichannel and/or electronic pipettes.
-Whether or not a multichannel or electronic pipette could benefit your application depends on following criteria:
+Whether or not a multichannel or electronic pipette could benefit your application depends on the following criteria:

 What vessels are you using?